redexp/apidoc/README.md

  * }
  */
 ```
-or use external schema as root schema
+or use an external schema as root schema
 ```javascript
 /**
  * @url GET /users/:id